 We have broad appeal and offer a unique value proposition to both our retail partners and end-consumers alike.
 Our products are premium yet accessible, which attracts a broad and diverse audience that increases our desirability to retailers, and ultimately supports our profitability.
 Our consumers are young and valuable shoppers who have significant long-term buying potential and influence over future trends.
 We operate at the intersection of functional and natural, and offer a wide variety of clean, responsible, better-for-you products that our customers know and love.
 Beyond the benefits our products offer, we appeal to consumers across dayparts, usage occasions, ages, geographies, and demographics.
-From coconut milk in the morning, to a Vita Coco or PWR LIFT after a workout, then a Runa for afternoon energy, or an Ever & Ever anytime - the need-states and opportunities to enjoy our beverages are endless, yet we are still determined to find more!
+From coconut milk in the morning, to a Vita Coco after a workout, then a Runa for afternoon energy, or an Ever & Ever anytime - the need-states and opportunities to enjoy our beverages are endless, yet we are still determined to find more!

 We exercise strong financial discipline when managing our business and executing on our growth strategies, and our financial performance reflects that.
 While many companies at our stage and with our growth profile adopt a "growth-at-all-cost" mindset, we have always been focused on profitable, responsible, and sustainable growth.
-Still, we believe we have multiple opportunities to sustain the momentum of our branded coconut water business, and over time continue to expand our margins.
 We believe this strategy is the most prudent and value-maximizing for all of our stakeholders, including investors, consumers, customers, employees, and global citizens, over the long-term horizon.